 As stated by MotorTrend Editors: “Any enthusiast with a drop of oil coursing through his/her veins will be seduced by the magical Corvette in one short test drive.”

+The last six digits begin at 100001 and run thru 133283.
+The pilot and prototype cars were given a VIN number in this VIN series.
+Each Vehicle Identification Number (VIN) is unique to an individual car.
 For all 1999 Corvettes, the Vehicle Identification Number was stamped on a plate on the inner vertical surface of the left windshield pillar visible through the windshield.
 Read more: 1999 Corvette VINs.

 The new hardtop Corvette was the first Corvette since the 1967 coupe that was not an open car.
 The “hardtop” name was derived from the fact that it looked much like a convertible with a hardtop attached.
 It was actually closer to the convertible than the coupe since it shared more parts with the fully open family member, such as the trunk.
 For 1999 it featured the same LS1 engine but an automatic transmission would not be available.
 The competition oriented Z51 suspension system was standard on every hardtop.

 A new optional Heads Up Display (HUD) allows drivers to view vital instruments including speedometer, tachometer and a selected gauge without taking their eyes off the road.
 The HUD was not available in the FRC.
 The HUD is adjustable so that drivers of any height can see the display, the gauge that is displayed is also selectable.
 Also optional on the 99 Vette was Twilight Sentinal, this feature turns on the headlights when the vehicle detects that it is in the dark.
 Again option is the Active Handling System (AHS) which monitors the car for slides and applies brakes on single wheels to keep the car straight.
 Competition mode is also included with the AHS option.